 Vietnam’s weather is a bit of a mixed bag for such a long skinny country!
 Each section of the country has it’s own climate and seasons, which means there can be snow in the mountains of Sapa at the same time that the beaches of the south are blisteringly hot.
 So here are twelve highlights of Vietnam to cover every single season and every month of the year!
-This is where to visit in Vietnam and when to travel there, month by month…
+Plan your Vietnam itinerary with my month by month guide to where to visit, when…

 January – Discover Hanoi

 Hanoi is probably one of my favourite cities in Southeast Asia.
 The crumbling, chaotic old town is packed with ancient temples and busy streets.
 You’ll find all kinds of amazing food here, and I really recommend hopping on a street food tour like I did.
 Although the city pulses with life year round, January is one of the driest months and you may even be blessed with blue skies at this time of year.
 Temperatures are cooler at this time, too, making this the perfect time for some sightseeing.

 Tet (Tết) is the Vietnamese New Year, and falls in either January or February depending on the lunar calendar.
 The next one will fall on 5th February 2019.
 Like Chinese New Year, this is one of the most interesting and beautiful festivals around the world!
 Travelling during Tet can be complicated as a lot of businesses close, with locals heading home to be with family.
 But the six day celebrations can be a fascinating time to explore Vietnam, with flower stalls all over the cities and various fireworks displays.